When is the OBF?

 Can I bring outside food and beverage into the venue?

-Yes, you may bring in your own food and non-alcoholic beverages; be prepared for security to check what you bring in.
+Yes, you may bring in your own food and non-alcoholic beverages; this includes the ever popular pretzel necklace.
+Be prepared for security to check what you bring in.

 Can I bring a blanket or sand chairs?